lakoske/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 Installation:
 for install replace the files in folder "c:\ProgramData\Ableton\Live 10 Suite\Resources\MIDI Remote Scripts\APC_Key_25" by files from this repository for Ableton 11 target path is c:\ProgramData\Ableton\Live 11 Suite\Resources\MIDI Remote Scripts\APC_Key_25
-(Don't forget save your original files)
+(Don't forget to save your original files)

 There are two versions of script:
 1. 3 rows for scenes, one row for solo and last one for mute buttons